samwillis/x-style/readme.md

 activates the library, it will find all elements with the `x-style` attribute and process their styles.

-Alternativly you can link to the x-style code and plugins directly, howevere as they are tiny it is bette, and quicker, to inline them.
+Alternatively you can link to the x-style code and plugins directly, however as they are tiny it is bette, and quicker, to inline them.

 There is an optional second boolean parameter that will add a `x-style-match` attribute to the elements that have had their styles applied.
-This is used instead of what can be a very long `x-style` attribute value for the seelector.
-However as this mutatese the DOM it may cause problems with some frameworks, the defult behaviour does not mutate the DOM at all.
+This is used instead of what can be a very long `x-style` attribute value for the selector.
+However as this mutates the DOM it may cause problems with some frameworks, the default behaviour does not mutate the DOM at all.

 ```js